zostera/django-bootstrap3/docs/layout.rst

 -------------------------

-Many LayoutElement can be cusomized if inserted manualy in their native form (By Instacing the class). since the layout can be `mixed`, you can take the best of the guessing feature and insert your native class into it.
+Many LayoutElement can be cusomized if inserted manualy in their native form (By Instacing the class).
+Rememeer that the layout can be :ref:`mixed`,you can take the best of the guessing feature and insert your native class into it.

 ^^^
 Col
 ^^^

 .. py:class:: Col(*childs, size=None)